IgniteUI/igniteui-docfx/en/components/grid.md

 </igx-grid>
 ```

-The other way to enable summaries for a specific column or a list of columns is to use the public method `enableSummaries` of the **igx-grid**.
+The other way to enable/disable summaries for a specific column or a list of columns is to use the public method `enableSummaries`/`disableSummaries` of the **igx-grid**.

 ```typescript
 <igx-grid #grid1 [data]="data" [autoGenerate]="false" height="800px" width="800px" (onColumnInit)="initColunm($event)" >